-Find out what your new manager expects from you and employees, in general.
-Be prepared to talk about what you expect from your manager, in case you're asked—but only if asked.
-If you're not asked, that's usually not a good sign.
+Find out what your new manager expects from you (and other employees) in general.
+Be prepared to talk about what you expect from your manager in case you're asked—but only if asked.
+If it's not requested, that's usually not a good sign.

 Help Your New Manager Learn

 Be proactive, anticipate what they need to know, and provide it at the appropriate time.
-Be patient.
-If your manager doesn't seem interested in learning, then again, that's a red flag.
+And be patient.
+If your manager doesn't seem interested in learning, that's another red flag.
 The best new leaders spend the first three months asking questions and listening.

 Listen.
-Don't listen to evaluate, listen for possibilities.
-Chances are, there's a reason a new manager was brought in; don't come across as part of the problem.
-And maybe you are but show a willingness and ability to adapt and change.
+Don't listen to evaluate; listen for possibilities.
+Chances are, there's a reason a new manager was brought in—don't come across as part of the problem.
+Maybe you are, but you can show a willingness and ability to adapt and change.

 Learn About Your New Manager

-Do a Google search, look up their LinkedIn profile.
-Find out about leadership style, or philosophy.
-Ask questions about interests, hobbies, family, etc. Show an interest in getting to know him/her, and offer information in return.
+Do a Google search.
+Look up their LinkedIn profile.
+Find out about their leadership style or philosophy.
+Ask questions about interests, hobbies, family, etc. Show an interest in getting to know them and offer information in return.
 Being vulnerable is the first step to building trust and a relationship.
-Play it by ear, don't offer too much too early (TMI), but be prepared to reciprocate.
+Play it by ear—don't offer too much too early (TMI), but be prepared to reciprocate.

 Watch Your Manager's Back

 Assume you already have a positive and stable working relationship, and act that way.
-Assume anything you say about your new boss will get back to them or end up on the company intranet front page the next day.
+Expect that anything you say about your new boss will get back to them or end up on the company intranet front page the next day.
 Be an ally.

-For those of you that are self-destructive, here are five ways to get off on the wrong foot with your new manager:
+For those of you that are self-destructive, here are some ways to get off to a bad start with your new manager:

 - Assume your new manager is incompetent, evil, and untrustworthy.
 Make them earn your respect and trust.

 - Keep your head down and your mouth shut.
 Your new manager should learn the hard way, just like you did.
 Keep a low profile.
-Speak only when asked, and offer only the bare minimum amount of information.
-Experience is the best teacher, and we all learn by our mistakes.
+Speak only when asked and offer the bare minimum amount of information.
+Experience is the best teacher, and we all learn from our mistakes.

-- Your job is to help your new manager learn the ropes and assimilate to the established way of doing things.
+- Assume your job is to help your new manager learn the ropes and assimilate to the established way of doing things.
 Be a role model for conformity.
-It'll feel like you're breaking a wild horse for a while, but hang in there, they all come around eventually.
+It'll feel like you're breaking a wild horse for a while, but hang in there, because they all come around eventually.

 - Remember, your best chance at success and climbing the old ladder is doing everything you can to sabotage your new boss.
 The dumber your new manager looks, the smarter you'll look.
-Don't miss an opportunity to correct or disagree with your manager, publicly, or even better, behind his/her back.
+Don't miss an opportunity to correct or disagree with your manager publicly, or even better, behind their back.

-Oh, and by the way, if you're going to follow these five ways, be sure to get the contact information for your old manager, you're going to need a new job soon
+Oh, and by the way, if you're going to follow these five ways, be sure to get the contact information for your old manager.
+You may find that you're going to need a new job soon.